JJ/granada-off/text/freemasonry.md

-#Freemasonry in Granada
+#Freemasonry and other hidden messages in buildings

 For those in the know, Granada itself is a symbol of freemasonry.
 Its main symbol is a pomegranate, *granada* in Spanish, a fruit that can be found all over the city.
+A pomegranate, according to the Dictionary of Symbols by Cirlot, is a symbol of unity in multiplicity.
+The Greeks believed that it was created out of the blood of [Dionysus or Bacchus](http://www.men-myths-minds.com/Dionysus-greek-god.html), the god of pleasure, wine and ritual madness.
+When he died killed by the Titans, which is weird because he was a god, maybe he was a low-cost god or took too much of its own wine or the Titans were really tough guys, a pomegranate tree grew where his blood had fallen.
+The god part asserted itself when he was resurrected and came back with a vengeance to gather followers and banish enemies.
 At the beginning of the Paseo del Salón there is a pomegranate fountain, bollards are capped by huge pomegranates, and in a roundabout that dots the incoming road from Jaén, a huge pomegranate greets the visitor.

 >That roundabout is the intersection of other two chapters, the one about roundabouts and the one about whorehouses and other sex-trading places.
 And now this one.
 Actually, it is going to become the keystone to the whole city.